spcnvdr/test_repo/README.md

 # Git Test Repo!

-This is just a test of playing with git to manage my local projects in a more efficient manner.
-I hope that in the future, all my projects will be managed through git, either using local or remote (Github) repositories.
-I should make a Github account, but I am lazy and unsure if I am ready to release any of my projects to the world.
+This is just a test of repo for me to use with git to manage my local projects in a more efficient manner.
+Maybe in the future, all my projects will be managed through git, either using local or remote (Github) repositories.
+This README is also used for testing out GitHub's flavor of markdown.

 **How about a list**